ezachrisen/indigo/guide.md

 - An API server needs to quickly decide to allow or disallow an action (child rules with all required conditions)
 - A self-driving car should apply emergency braking immediately if one of the emergency braking conditions is met

-Any negative rule can be turned into a positive rule, so the ``StopFirstPositiveChild`` optiob has similar use case examples.
+Any negative rule can be turned into a positive rule, so the ``StopFirstPositiveChild`` option has similar use case examples.

 ## SortFunc